 We want sizing based on measurements.

 I just want cotton!
-I live in Arizona and the racks are full of polyester shorts.
-The companies who sell thick polyester shorts should come to Arizona in August and wear them.
+I live in Arizona, and the racks are full of polyester shorts.
+The companies that sell thick polyester shorts should come to Arizona in August and wear them.

 Clothing stores women over 50 respect

-Here are some of the clothing stores mentioned in the Threads conversation that women over 50 recommend.
+Here are some clothing stores mentioned in the Threads conversation that women over 50 recommend.